RainerEngelken/SparseProp/README.md

 # SparseProp: Efficient Event-Based Simulation and Training of Sparse Recurrent Spiking Neural Networks

-This repository contains the implementation code for manuscript: <br>
+This repository contains the implementation code for the manuscript: <br>
 __SparseProp: Efficient Event-Based Simulation and Training of Sparse Recurrent Spiking Neural Networks__ <br>
 ## Overview
 In this work we propose the novel event-based algorithm *SparseProp* to simulate and train spiking neural networks, reducing computational cost from N to log(N) per network spike for sparse spiking networks.
 We provide  example implementations for recurrent networks of leaky integrate-and-fire neurons and quadratic integrate-and-fire neurons and extend the algorithm to neuron models that lack an analytical solution for the next spike time using Chebyshev polynomials.